Sample size re-estimation in Phase 2 Dose-Finding: Conditional power vs. Bayesian predictive power: Frequentist approach for SSR

-} where $n_2$ is the sample size of stage 2 treated as a variable.
+where $n_2$ is the sample size of stage 2 treated as a variable.
 It is obvious to find that the CP function is an increasing function of $n_2$ approaching probability 1 provided that $\delta$ is positive.
 When $n_2$ is fixed, the function is increasing in $\delta$.
-To form the decision rule for sample size increasing, some necessary assumption on the value of $\delta$ is in need.
-It could be the one calculated from the originally anticipated responses, or the effect estimated from the current data {$\widehat{\delta}=\sum_{i=1}^k c_i \overline{Y}_{i.}^{(1)}$ \citep{lachin_2005}. }
+To form the decision rule for sample size increase, some necessary assumption on the value of $\delta$ is in need.
+It could be the one calculated from the originally anticipated responses, or the effect estimated from the current data $\widehat{\delta}=\sum_{i=1}^k c_i \overline{Y}_{i.}^{(1)}$ \citep{lachin_2005}.

-Based on a partition according to conditional power, \citet{mehta_2011} proposed an adaptive algorithm for SSR, { in which the sample size adjustment occurs when the result at the interim analysis is promising.} Practically, due to consideration of budget and enrollment feasibility, also to prevent the test from being too sensitive so that clinically meaningless signal can be easily detected, the sample size for stage 2 cannot be unlimitedly large. { Therefore, we let $N_{\text{max}}$ be a pre-specified maximum number of patients allowable for stage 2.
-It can be calculated from the worst D-R scenario, for which investment would still be considered worthwhile.} The key idea of their ``promising zone'' design is presented as follows. \begin{enumerate} \item Unfavorable: $\text{CP}(N_2)<\text{CP}_{\text{min}}$ or $\delta<0$.
-The stage 2 sample size is maintained to be $N_2$. \item Favorable: $\text{CP}(N_2)\geq 1-\beta$.
+Based on a partition according to CP, \citet{mehta_2011} proposed a decision rule for SSR, in which the sample size adjustment occurs when the result at the interim analysis is promising.
+Practically, due to consideration of budget and enrollment feasibility, also to prevent the test from being too sensitive so that clinically meaningless signal can be easily detected, the sample size for stage 2 cannot be unlimitedly large.
+Therefore, we let $N_{\text{max}}$ be a pre-specified maximum number of patients allowable for stage 2.
+It can be calculated from the worst D-R scenario, for which investment would still be considered worthwhile.
+Using the reweighted final statistic, a similar decision rule described by three CP zones is introduced below. \begin{enumerate} \item Unfavorable: $\text{CP}(N_2)<\text{CP}_{\text{min}}$ or $\delta<0$.
 The stage 2 sample size is maintained to be $N_2$. \item Promising: $\text{CP}_{\text{min}}\leq\text{CP}(N_2)<1-\beta$.
-The conditional power in \eqref{cp} is used to determine the stage 2 sample size.
-By solving $\text{CP}(n_2)=1-\beta$, we are able to derive the new sample size: { } \end{enumerate} { The lower bound of the ``promising zone'', $\text{CP}_{\text{min}}$, is typically chosen from $30\%$ to $50\%$ \citep{mehta_2011}.
-Increasing $\text{CP}_{\text{min}}$ narrows the ``promising zone'', so that the overall power gain may be too small.
-On the other hand, reducing the value of $\text{CP}_{\text{min}}$ may result in higher chances of unnecessary sample size increase for treatment effects that are not clinically meaningful.
-Hence, the selection of $\text{CP}_{\text{min}}$ depends on the cost versus power trade-off, and case-by-case simulation is suggested.} Remark that sample size decrease is never considered in our design due to the possibility of making a poor choice resulted from the high variability of interim results early in the study.
+The CP in \eqref{cp} is used to determine the stage 2 sample size.
+By solving $\text{CP}(n_2)=1-\beta$, we are able to derive the new sample size: